jcfrei/Heston/README.md

-# Heston Option Pricing Calibratin
+# Heston Option Pricing Calibration

 Heston1993KahlJaeckelLordRev3 is the Heston option pricing function based on the implementation by Christian Kahl, Peter Jäckel and Roger Lord.
-The standard Heston formula exhibits a high numerical instability of the integral, hence different approaches had to be devised to circumvent the instability.
+The standard Heston formula exhibits a high numerical instability of the integral which are circumvented in this implementation.

-This function implements an automatic estimation of the optimal alpha required for the integrand.
+This function also implements an automatic estimation of the optimal alpha required for the integrand.
 A user generated alpha can also be used as an optional last argument.

+## References

+* Roger Lord, Christian Kahl.
+Optimal Fourier inversion in semi-analytical option pricing.
+2007
+* Roger Lord, Christian Kahl.
+Why the Rotation Count Algorithm Works.
+2006
+* Christian Kahl, Peter Jäckl.
+Not-so-complex logarithms in the Heston model.
+2009
+*

 ## Usage